-Holiday savings account
+Holiday savings accounts

 Fixed rate bonds allow you to lock away a lump sum for a set amount of time, usually between six months and five years.
 One of the benefits of fixed rate bonds is that they typically offer very competitive rates for a set amount of time.
 This means you’ll earn the same interest rate from the day you open the account until the end of your fixed term, which is particularly good in times of uncertainty and falling interest rates.
 Fixed term accounts might work well if you’re saving over a few years for a once-in-a-lifetime holiday.